abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/README.md

 - **Threat intelligence enrichment and IOC sharing**
 - **SOAR-style automation and AI-assisted triage**
 - **Secure cloud infrastructure engineering using Terraform, IAM guardrails, assessment, remediation, and continuous monitoring**
-- **AI application security and GenAI detection-as-code workflowing**
+- **AI application security, GenAI detection-as-code workflowing, MCP tool-risk monitoring, RAG/memory security, and agentic AI runtime governance**
 - **Dashboards and security visualization** for analyst workflows and operational visibility

 This portfolio is designed to reflect **real security operations thinking**, with a strong emphasis on implementation depth, workflow continuity, and documentation discipline.